Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: Implementation

 \subparagraph*{Correctness.}

-The correctness was extensively tested by generating hundreds of thousands of random trees of varying size and varying degree and comparing the output of our implementations against the output of the implementations of the $\mathrm{O}(n \log^{3} n)$ time algorithm in \cite{Jansson2015} and the $\mathrm{O}(n \log n)$ time algorithm in \cite{bioinformatics14}.
+The correctness of our implementations was extensively tested by generating hundreds of thousands of random trees of varying size and varying degree and comparing the output of our implementations against the output of the implementations of the $\mathrm{O}(n \log^{3} n)$ algorithm in \cite{Jansson2015} and the~$\mathrm{O}(n \log n)$ algorithm in \cite{bioinformatics14}.

-\subparagraph*{Changing the Leaf Labels.} To get the right theory bounds, changing the leaf labels of $T_{1}$ and $T_{2}$ must be done with a cache oblivious sorting routine, e.g. merge sort.
-In the RAM model this approach requires $\mathrm{O}(n \log n)$ time and in the cache oblivious model $\mathrm{O}(\frac{n}{B}\log_{2} \frac{n}{M})$ I/Os.
-A second approach is to exploit the fact that each label is between $1$ and $n$ and use an auxiliary array that stores the new labels of the leafs in $T_{1}$, which we then use to update the leaf labels of $T_{2}$.
-In the RAM model the second approach requires $\mathrm{O}(n)$ time but in the cache oblivious model $\mathrm{O}(n)$ I/Os.
-In practice the problem with the first approach is that the number of instructions that it incurs eliminates any advantage that we would expect to get due to its cache related efficiency for $L_{1}$, $L_{2}$ and $L_{3}$ cache.
-For the input sizes tested, the array of labels easily fits into RAM, so in our implementation of both algorithms we use the second approach.
+\subparagraph*{Changing the Leaf Labels.} To get the right theory bounds, changing the leaf labels of $T_{1}$ and~$T_{2}$ must be done with a cache oblivious sorting routine, e.g., merge sort.
+In the RAM model this approach takes $\mathrm{O}(n \log n)$ time and in the cache oblivious model $\mathrm{O}(\frac{n}{B}\log_{2} \frac{n}{M})$~I/Os.
+A second approach is to exploit the fact that each label is between $1$ and $n$ and use an auxiliary array that stores the new labels of the leaves in $T_{1}$, which we then use to update the leaf labels of $T_{2}$.
+In the RAM model this second approach takes $\mathrm{O}(n)$ time but in the cache oblivious model $\mathrm{O}(n)$ I/Os.
+In practice, the problem with the first approach is that the number of instructions it incurs eliminates any advantage that we expect to get due to its cache related efficiency for~$L_{1}$,~$L_{2}$, and~$L_{3}$ cache.
+For the input sizes tested, the array of labels easily fits into RAM, so in our implementation of both algorithms we~use~the~second~approach.